JustPlay Software Presents...

-Please sign up today at www.eventbrite.ca and search for We Know...Arduino!
+Please sign up today at www.eventbrite.ca and search for Arduino

-The course is Saturdays, starting January 13, 2018 at Timeless Cafe and Bakery, 305 Northfield Rd E, Waterloo.
+The course is Saturdays, starting March 31, 2018 at Timeless Cafe and Bakery, 305 Northfield Rd E, Waterloo.
 We are scheduled upstairs in their Community Room at 9:30 am - 10:30 am each Saturday for 8 Saturdays going until May 26 (we'll take the Victoria Day weekend of, May 19!).